 - Soak red chilies in water for 30 minutes and then remove seeds from those chilies.
 You need to do this step little fast.
 I mean do not waste time when you are doing this task because if you spend too much time with chilies then you may feel burning pain in your hand due to effect of chilies.
 So if you can do this then do this task otherwise leave seeds within those chilies.

 - Chopped tomatoes into small pieces.
-Please choose properly ripe tomatoes for making momos chutney, otherwise it will not taste good.
+Please choose properly ripe tomatoes for making momos chutney, otherwise, it will not taste good.
 You do not need to boil tomatoes for this.
-You can use raw tomatoes to make puree.
+You can use raw tomatoes to make the puree.
 So keep finely chopped tomatoes aside for further use.

 - Now you have to add soy sauce.
 It will make that puree dark and add slightly different flavor.
 Mix all ingredients very well and let a magical aroma cover atmosphere.
 Hello !!!
 One more thing, if you will find that it becomes very much thick then add little more water too.